jwfraustro/rootstock/README.md

            ../|:|\.-.
 ```

+## What's Rootstock?
+In horticulture, a [rootstock](https://en.wikipedia.org/wiki/Rootstock) is the part of a plant onto which new cuttings are grafted.

+In the Arborist Suite, Rootstock is responsible for creating the hub that later reverse-shells will be grafted onto.
+After the initial deployment of the Rootstock hub, Rootstock can then leverage Scion to mass-deploy reverse-shell grafts to other target hosts.

 Only the initial connection to the Rootstock hub is visible, as the Rootstock hub then creates an rshell back home to your machine.
-From that point forward, all connections through Rootstock hub(s) become invisible.
+From that point forward, all connections through Rootstock hub(s) become invisible to network monitoring.

 ## Installation
 It is highly recommended that you clone this repository and use the [Greybel](https://github.com/ayecue/greybel-js) CLI tool or the [Greybel VSCode extension](https://github.com/ayecue/greybel-vs) to build the Rootstock source and import it into Grey Hack.